Double Duty: Indianapolis 500 and Grand Prix of Monaco

 During the 1960s and 1970s, a handful of drivers raced at the Indianapolis 500 while maintaining a full-time schedule in Formula One.
 This would require them to travel between Indianapolis and Europe during the month of May, usually between Indy and the Monaco Grand Prix at Monte Carlo, two of the three components of the Triple Crown of Motorsport.
 For many years, Indy and Monaco were not held on the same day.
 Furthermore, prior to 1971, the Indy 500 was held on May 30 regardless of the day of the week (unless it fell on a Sunday, in which case it was scheduled for Monday May 31).
 With the Indy 500 often falling on a weekday, and Monaco usually held on a Sunday a week or two prior, travel burdens were relatively workable.

 Racing at both Indy and Monaco in the same year became mostly impossible after Indy was moved to race on Sunday starting in 1974, and Monaco likewise was eventually moved to the last Sunday in May (same day as Indy), ending just a couple hours before the green flag dropped at Indianapolis.

 In 2021, Monaco ran the weekend before the Indianapolis 500.
 Some questioned if Fernando Alonso, who had attempted to qualify for Indy in three of the past four runnings would attempt double duty.
-However, in addition to scheduling conflicts with Monaco and Indy 500 qualifying, Alonso's new contract with Renault (rebranded Alpine F1 Team after his signing) specifically forbids an Indianapolis 500 attempt due to safety concerns.
+However, in addition to scheduling conflicts with Monaco and Indy 500 qualifying, Alonso's contract with Renault (rebranded Alpine F1 Team after his signing) specifically forbade an Indianapolis 500 attempt due to safety concerns.

 Beginning in 2026, the Monaco Grand Prix will move from its May date to the first full weekend in June.